matteobaccan/PortTest/README.md

   </code>
 </pre>

-Commands may be choosedby GUI
+Commands may be choosed by GUI

 ![GUI](./commands.png)